joshwalong/joshwalong.github.io/README.md

 I also work on SaaS products and web applications with modern web frameworks like React, Next.js, Tailwind CSS and more.
 Recently I've worked on a media sharing platform for events and various SaaS products.
 These have involved integrations with third-party services and APIs like Stripe, Supabase, OpenAI, n8n, Metabase, Openstreetmap and more.

-Though I am more of a backend developer, I also enjoy working on the frontend because I am obsessed with user experience and like to make products more intuitive and user-friendly.
-I contribute to open source and have many personal projects to solve problems that my friends and family face.

 ## Open Source

 I'm a big fan of the open source ethos and have authored and contributed to multiple projects, most notably xrpl-go, a Go library for the Ripple (XRP) Ledger blockchain.
 The XRPL is a top 5 blockchain network in terms of market cap and is one of the oldest and most established networks.
 I worked on the binary codec which allows you to encode and decode binary data to and from the XRPL, the address codec which allows you to encode and decode addresses to human readable format, keypairs which handles generating and managing keypairs for accounts and signing transactions, jsonrpc client and websocket client which allows you to interact with the XRPL network and the test suite.
 The project is now owned by the XRPL Foundation at [https://github.com/XRPLF/xrpl-go](https://github.com/XRPLF/xrpl-go).